JOURNEY-CP/NOTES/OOPS/README.md

 ### Operator overloading
 - same as function overloading but we use operatrs here
--  No of arguments must be fixed i.e 2 for binary and 1 for unary operands
+-  No of arguments must be fixed i.e 2 for binary and 1 for unary operands.

 ```cpp
 int operator+(int a,int b){

 }
 ```
 - we can reduce one argument while using in a class and then first arg is from class

 ```cpp
 class Person(){
     int val;